syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Keyboard and Mouse support

-The `UpDown` control provides to change the value by keyboard or mouse interaction, and increase or decrease the value of UpDown control while pressing the <kbd>up-arrow</kbd> and <kbd>down-arrow</kbd> keys in keyboard.
-It also allows to change the value through mouse wheel operations.
+The `UpDown` control allows to increase or decrease the value by pressing <kbd>up-arrow</kbd> and <kbd>down-arrow</kbd> keys in keyboard or mouse whell over the control.
+[Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval of increment or decrement.

-## Mouse scrolling
+### Increment or decrement value in mouse wheel

-When the [IsScrollingOnCircle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~IsScrollingOnCircle.html) property is enabled, the user can increase or decrease the current value by scrolling over UpDown control.
+When the [IsScrollingOnCircle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~IsScrollingOnCircle.html) property is `true`, the user can increase or decrease the current value by scrolling over UpDown control.

 {% tabs %}